 |

 All connection points are required to be mitered at 45 degrees, scored and applied with magic Water (see link for magic Water recipe).
-Using slip only may not be good enough for large forms and the seam might separate in drying or firing.
+Using slip only may not be good enough for large forms and the seam might separate during drying or firing.

 Use miter to bevel edges (3 of 4)